dawichi/blog/src/content/blog/map-vs-object.md

 map.clear()
 ```

-To achieve the same capability of `map.clear()` on Objects, we will need to iterate through all of their properties and remove them one by one.
+To achieve the same capability of `map.clear()` on Objects, we will need to iterate through all their properties and remove them one by one.

 Both will need a `O(1)` to delete a single key and `O(n)` to delete the whole structure depending on the number of pairs.